MattMoony/MattMoony/README.md

 ---

-... a 20 y/o developer / student from Austria interested in many things ranging from IT-sec to optimizing performance with algorithms & datastructures.
-I'm currently working on several open-source projects in my free time.
+... a 21 y/o developer / student from Austria interested in many things ranging from IT-sec to optimizing performance with algorithms & data structures.
+I'm currently studying Informatics at TU Wien and I work on several open-source projects in my free time.

 Take a look around - I hope you'll find something you're interested in / you'd like to mess around with.
 So...
 Have fun, _bye! ¡Adiós!
 Tschüss!_